IBA lowers full year guidance citing project delays

-July 5 Belgian medical equipment maker Ion Beam Applications (IBA) cut its 2017 earnings guidance on Wednesday, as delays in customer's projects weighed on revenue.
+July 5 (Reuters) - Belgian medical equipment maker Ion Beam Applications (IBA) cut its 2017 earnings guidance on Wednesday, as delays in customer's projects weighed on revenue.

 IBA, which makes proton therapy machines to treat cancer, now expects to report 5-10 percent revenue growth and a low to mid-single digit operating margin for 2017.